What are thin and zero clients?

 Thin clients are stripped-down computers with minimum processing power and memory.
 They rely on a basic operating system and a network connection to access a more powerful system where almost all computing processes take place.

 Zero clients work the same way.
 The only difference is that there’s no local storage or operating system installed on the device; all the software, storage, and processing power sits on a server until you need it.
 This setup makes it ideal for cutting costs, and here’s why.

 When it comes to upfront costs, thin and zero clients are the obvious choice.
 Conventional desktops start at $300 per user, while thin clients can go for as low as $90 per user.
 And since they have no hard drive or other moving parts, lean devices tend to be more durable and have a longer lifespan than their traditional counterparts.

 Another benefit of thin clients is that they can be managed from a server.
 Suppose a new software update was released.
 Instead of manually downloading the patch on each computer, you can simply install the update on your server and roll it out to all thin clients.
 Apart from upgrades, you can make backups, security configurations, and application deployments in the data center.
 This quickens setup, reduces downtime, and increases employee productivity.

 Minimized security risks

-Thin clients also help you prevent costly malware attacks and data breach incidents.
+Thin clients also help you avoid costly malware attacks and data breach incidents.
 Your employees and poorly managed endpoints are the biggest vulnerabilities with traditional desktops.
 Thin and zero clients reduce these problems by limiting direct access to the operating system.
-This keeps employees from copying sensitive data to removable media and installing software, malicious or otherwise.
+This prevents employees from copying sensitive data to removable media and installing software, malicious or otherwise.